xDahl/Piece-Table/README.md

 and comes with unlimited linear undo & redo capability\*.\
 **\*: Redo history is lost upon edits;  and default undo history is 100.**

-**This code is not finished, and currently lacks saving capability.**
+**This code is not finished, and currently lacks saving capability.\
+However, the code does work from my testing.**

 I originally wrote this about a year ago, but in C.\
 I wasn't happy with my C implementation, and decided to try learning Odin\